pesobreiro/customerDropoutMembership/README.md

 that do not necessarily satisfy the PH assumption.
-Random Survival Forests does not make the proportional hazards assumption (Ehrlinger, 2016) and has the flexibility to model survivor curves that are of dissimilar shapes for contrastinggroups of subjects.
+Random Survival Forests does not make the proportional hazards assumption (Ehrlinger, 2016) and has the flexibility to model survivor curves that are of dissimilar shapes for contrasting groups of subjects.
 Random Survival Forest is an extension of Random Forest allowing efficient non-parametric analysis of time to event data (Breiman, 2001).
-This characteristcs allow us to surpass the Cox Regression limitation of the proportional hazard assumption, requiring to exclude variables which not fullfill the model assumption.
+This characteristics allow us to surpass the Cox Regression limitation of the proportional hazard assumption, requiring to exclude variables which not fullfill the model assumption.
 It was shown by (Breiman, 2001) that ensemble learning can be further improved by injecting randomization into the base learning process - a method called Random Forests.